spotfiresoftware/spotfire-quickstart/terraform/azure/docs/Setup.md

 ## Overview

-Follow this instructions if you want to install the following applications in your server:
+Follow these instructions if you want to install the following applications in your server:

 * Terraform
 * Ansible
 * Azure CLI

 For easy reference, the official vendor procedures for a Debian/Ubuntu distribution are compiled in this page.
 For other operating systems, please check the specific vendor documentation.

 ## Install common tools